tldr-pages/tldr/pages/common/scrapy.md

 `scrapy fetch {{url}}`

-- Open a webpage in the default browser as scrapy sees it (disable javascript for extra fidelity):
+- Open a webpage in the default browser as scrapy sees it (disable JavaScript for extra fidelity):

 `scrapy view {{url}}`